 - First, priority is given to meet the directives of the Notice of Funding Opportunity (NOFO).
-In UASI FY 2021, DHS required allocating 30% of the funding award to five National Priority projects.
-(See Section 4) - Second, an allocation of \$1 million each is awarded to the cities of Oakland, San Francisco, and San Jose.
-(See Section 5) - Third, an allocation is made to the Bay Area Training and Exercise Program (BATEP) sustainment initiative.
-Note: DHS has prescribed Fusion Center funding as one of the National Priority projects.
-The Northern California Regional Intelligence Center (NCRIC) has now been removed from the list of sustainment initiatives.
-(See Section 6)
+In UASI FY 2023, DHS required allocating 30% of the funding award to six National Priority Area projects.
+(See Section 4) - Second, an allocation of \$1 million each is awarded to the Bay Area UASI core cities of Oakland, San Francisco, and San Jose.
+(See Section 5) - Third, an allocation is made to the regional Sustainment program: Bay Area Training and Exercise Program (BATEP).